iamaverrick/portfolio/README.md

     ├── integration/
     └── load/
 ```

+**Status:** ✅ Directory structure created and ready for development

 Each sub-project includes a dedicated README covering scope, tech stack, architecture, setup instructions, and validation steps so reviewers can clone and run everything quickly.